 2. What is the Seven Generations Charter School?

-Seven Generations is an environmental charter school in the East Penn School District that serves grades K-5.
-Seven Generations has three Kindergarten classes; three 1st grade classes; three 2nd grade classes; two 3rd grade classes; two 4th grade classes and two 5th grade classes.
+Seven Generations Charter School is an environment based charter school which resides in the East Penn School District.
+Our school serves children in grades K-5.
 Grades K-3 are in the 154 E. Minor Street building and grades 4 and 5 are in the 33 E. Minor Street building.

 3. What is the focus of Seven Generations Charter School?

-Seven Generations Charter School uses an approach to learning known as “EIC” which stands for “using the Environment as an Integrated Context for learning.”
+Seven Generations Charter School uses a curriculum framework known as “EIC” which stands for “using the Environment as an Integrated Context for learning.”
 We are the first school in Pennsylvania to be awarded EIC Model School status, by the State Education and Environment Roundtable (SEER).
-Our students spend a good deal of time outdoors in all kinds of weather, or on frequent field trips, immersed in learning experiences that expand their knowledge, and that have them actively observing, questioning, investigating and discovering how the natural and manmade world around them works.
+Our students spend a good deal of time outdoors in all kinds of weather, or on frequent field trips, immersed in learning experiences that expand their knowledge, and that have them actively observing, questioning, investigating and discovering how the natural and social systems around them works.
 Ultimately, we are seeking to educate generations of students who are critical thinkers, adept problem-solvers, and passionate stewards of their community and the environment.